-Press # to select the bin.
+Press # or the ACCEPT menu button (5340 IP Phones only) to select the bin.

 - 3. Enter the name of the speed-dial contact (up to 10 characters).
-For dialpad character descriptions, see "Using the Dialpad Buttons to Enter Characters" on page 24. - 4.
-Press # to save the name. - 5.
+For dialpad character descriptions, see "Using the Dialpad Buttons to Enter Characters" on page 25. - 4.
+Press # or the ACCEPT menu button (5340 IP Phones only) to save the name. - 5.
 Enter the extension number or external number.
 If you are storing an external number, enter the Outgoing Call access code (default code is 8) before you enter the number.
-Do not use hyphens or colons in stored speed-dial numbers. - 6.
-Press # to save the location.
-STN SPD BIN # < number > UPDATED appears.
+Do not use hyphens or colons in stored speed-dial numbers. - Press # or the ACCEPT menu button (5340 IP Phones only) to save the bin.
+STN SPD BIN # <number> UPDATED appears.